Boat Conversion

 Basic Boat Evaluation Process

 NOTE: Lund updated the SSV-18 in 2006.
-It included several modifications that make the boat a bit more fisherman-friendly than the pre-2006 boat.
+It included several modifications that make the boat a bit more fishering-friendly than the pre-2006 boat.

 Finished Boat Features